auctoritae/About/README.md

 ### Hi everyone 👋
 ### My name is Alex.
-I'm beginning iOS developer from Moscow, Russia.
+I'm iOS developer from Moscow, Russia.
 - 🧐 Entered iOS world in 2020 - I've started learning during the pandemic
 - 😋 Switched my career in marketing to tech
 - 📲 Created and launched 2 own Apps in 2021 - Hedonists and Mind Hooks